The ‘Needs to Know’

 …& if you’re now ready for a break try The Griffin

 14. After about 5 minutes walk on the left of the road is 67 High Street…

-15. Right cross over the High Street & let’s head up back the other side…
+15. Cross over the High Street & head up back the other side…

 16. We had a great chat with a few locals around here & it was clear that they’re all very proud of their town.
-There’s some more local businesses along here…
+There’s more local, individual businesses on this side too…

 18. This is an incredible area of history.
 Firstly let’s tackle the church which unfortunately today was closed… St Mary’s The spire is around 170 feet &, as we can’t get inside it’s well worth spending some time looking at the incredible carvings around the front door